19 electronics manufacturing process challenges and solution

 11. Supply chain disruptions

-The electronics manufacturing process is reliant on a complex and global supply chain.
+The electronics manufacturing process is reliant on a complex global supply chain.
 This can make it vulnerable to disruptions, such as natural disasters or political instability.
 All of which will greatly affect your manufacturing lead time.

 12. Data security risks